Doug Blanke, J.D.

 Mary Marrow, J.D.

 Mary Marrow, a staff attorney with the Public Health Law Center, is working on legal and policy initiatives to increase access to healthy food and physical activity nationally.
 Prior to joining the Public Health Law Center, Mary was a public interest practitioner for over twelve years, focusing her efforts on poverty law, international human rights, and environmental advocacy.
 During the summer of 2010, Mary worked with the Center for Public Interest Law in Accra, Ghana, through a fellowship sponsored by the Environmental Law Alliance Worldwide, conducting a comparative study of mining practices and the effectiveness of environmental regulations in the United States and Ghana.
 Mary has also served in the Peace Corps in Togo, West Africa and managed a crisis shelter for the homeless in Alaska.
 Mary is an avid gardener and outdoor enthusiast.

 B.A., St. Olaf College

 J.D., City University of New York School of Law

 Nasimah works closely with the program manager coordinating the center’s financial, budgetary, and grants and contracts reporting functions.
 In addition to holding a bachelor of commerce degree and a post graduate diploma in accountancy from the University of Natal, South Africa, she is also a qualified chartered accountant.
 Nasimah was born, raised and educated in South Africa.
-She has lived in the Twin Cities for just over six years.
+She has lived in the Twin Cities since 2003.

 B.Commerce, University of Kwazulu Natal, South Africa

 Postgraduate Diploma in Accountancy, University of Kwazulu Natal, South Africa